Menu

 Rachel in Bruges

-I’ve mentioned it various times in my blogs, articles, books, podcast features, on social media and pretty much everywhere!
+I’ve mentioned it various times in my public speaking presentations, newsletters, articles, books, podcast features, on social media and pretty much everywhere!

-I hugely live symptom-free of my hypothyroidism these days.
+I live symptom-free of my thyroid condition these days.

 Thyroid Medication Alone Doesn’t Always Help

-For so any of us with hypothyroidism, taking thyroid medication (to replace low thyroid hormone levels) is just one part of the puzzle.
-A lot of thyroid patients take their medication everyday, something they are told ‘will make them feel all better’, yet still feel rubbish or have lingering symptoms that affect their day to day.
+For so many of us with hypothyroidism, taking thyroid hormone replacement medication (to replace low thyroid hormone levels) is just one part of the puzzle.
+A lot of thyroid patients take their medication everyday, something they are told ‘will make them feel all better’, yet still feel unwell or have lingering symptoms that affect their day to day.

-I waited for my thyroid medication to ‘kick in’ and fix me for ages, but spoiler alert: it never did.
+I waited for my thyroid medication to ‘kick in’ and fix everything for months, but spoiler alert: it never did.
+I only got worse as time went on.

-Below are all the things I have done so far, which have helped me get back to good health and be able to live my life with thyroid disease no longer getting in the way.
+Below you will find all the puzzle pieces that have helped me so far.
+These have helped me get back to good health and be able to live my life with thyroid disease no longer getting in the way.

 As we’re all different, there are also some other puzzle pieces that haven’t applied to myself, but I’ve included them at the end, as they will apply to many of you still.